Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

     R.3.2.
 From the about us view, the user will have a button to check the services list R.3.3.
 The services list view would redirect the user around all the possible services given by the company R.3.4.
 A static employee view could be seen by free users R.3.5.
-The app will have a formulary to give the users the posibilty to contact the company R.5.6.
-The contact formulary will have an alert even for a sucessfull message or a error R.3.6.
+The app will have a form to give the users the posibilty to contact the company R.5.6.
+The contact form will have an alert even for a sucessfull message or a error R.3.6.
 There will be a footer with the email and telephone to contact the company

 R.4.
 Administration Views